 All contaminated materials, such as used needles, disposable razors, disposable gloves, clothing, wraps, and bandages, should be disposed of using tong, forceps or other approved equipment and never touched directly.
 The contaminated material should be placed in a leak-proof container that is easily closable.
 The container should be labeled or color-coded according to legal requirements, and firmly closed prior to removal.

-If you are employed or self-employed as a tattoo or body modification artist, you must undergo bloodborne pathogen training online or on-site in compliance with the law and pass a bloodborne pathogen test.
+If you are employed or self-employed as a tattoo or body modification artist, you must undergo body art bloodborne pathogens training online or on-site in compliance with the law and pass a bloodborne pathogen test.

 You also need to keep that training updated on a regular basis, depending on the law in your state this is usually on an annual basis.

 Your employer should be able to tell you more about the regulations applicable in your area and what you’ll need to do on the job to comply.
 With the right training and certification, you’ll have the skills and training to keep yourselves and your clients safe from exposure to bloodborne illnesses.

-If you are looking for fast and compliant 100% online bloodborne pathogens tattoo training you can take our training course FREE right now.
+If you are looking for fast and compliant 100% online bloodborne pathogens tattoo training you can take our body art bloodborne pathogens training FREE right now.